M-Hamza-cell/PCB-Defect-Detection-System/Report.md

 ## Acknowledgments

-I would like to express my gratitude to [Supervisor's Name] for their guidance and expertise throughout this project.
-I also thank [Other Names] for their valuable feedback and support.
+I would like to express my gratitude to [Assistance Professor Sangeeta Yadav  ] for their guidance and expertise throughout this project.
+I also thank [Shashikant Kumar Bind,Siddharth Kumar] for their valuable feedback and support.
 Finally, I acknowledge the open-source communities of Ultralytics and Flask, whose tools made this project possible.

 ---